 Know what you need.
 All EHR systems are not alike and systems for various medical sub-specialties have distinctive features specifically designed for their unique needs.
 For example, a software system designed for a mental health professional would have a completely different set of templates and guidelines than would a cardiologist.
 A psychologist would never have a need for electronic prescribing.
 Whereas the cardiologist would use automated coding to ensure highest possible E/M codes, and medication and prescription management tools.
+Most physicians will also more than likely need some form of EHR transcription to help them stay on task and see the same number of patients they saw pre EMR or EHR.
 A cardiologist would also use electronic lab requests as well as electronic radiology orders.
 Get a system that’s right for you.

 Choose Meaningful Use.
 The economic stimulus package passed by Congress in 2009 promises maximum incentive payments for Medicaid and Medicare providers who adopt and use EHR technology in a “meaningful-use” designation.
 This is categorized as technology that improves care coordination, reduces healthcare disparities, engages patients and their families, improves population and public health, and ensures adequate privacy and security.
 Make sure you choose an EHR partner that has been certified for meaningful use.

 Consider your patients’ needs.
 Some EHR systems will allow patients access to a secure website to view test results and other important information from their medical records.
 This helps patients better understand their healthcare choices – and the more informed the patient, the greater the likelihood that he/she will be able to make intelligent, proactive decisions about their own health and healthcare options.